syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ### Pin and Unpin tab items through ContextMenu

-Pin or Unpin operations can be done through document tab item's ContextMenu also.
-If the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true and the document tab item is not pinned "Pin Tab" option will be visible.
+The pin or unpin operations can be done through document tab item's ContextMenu also.
+If the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true, and the document tab item is not pinned, the "Pin Tab" option will be visible.
 If the document tab item is pinned already, "Unpin Tab" will be visible.

 {% tabs %}
 {% highlight XAML %}